yoniflutter/node_auth/README.md

 This project shows how authentication is done in node js with jwt (json web token)

-To set up this project run the following commands on the terminal
+To set up this project run the following command on the terminal

 ```bash
    npm init -y